 Stuart graduated with a BSc (Hons) in Psychology in 1987 at Birmingham University.
 He then spent several years in the Civil Service, working for the Lord Chancellor's Department.
 Desiring a change of career, he completed a 2nd undergraduate degree, and graduated with a first class BSc (Hons) in Optometry at Aston University in 2005.
 He then completed a PhD in Vision Science under the supervision of Professor Mark Georgeson, at Aston University.
 His thesis was submitted in 2009 and was on 'Low level feature detection in human vision'.
 He was then employed as the named post-doctoral researcher on BBSRC grant number BBH00159X1, working on binocular fusion and diplopia in human vision.
-That contract expired at the end of September 2012.
-Stuart then worked as a Sessional Lecturer, teaching Research Methods and Statistics, and Auditory Perception.
-Stuart is now employed as a Research Fellow on the ARCHA ExtraCare project
+Stuart then worked as a Sessional Lecturer, teaching Research Methods and Statistics, and Auditory Perception, followed by a year as a Research Fellow on the ARCHA ExtraCare project

 Learning & Teaching Champion for the School of Life & Health Sciences, 2011-2012

 - Research Methods - 2nd year MSc, 2012-13

 - Vision & Visual Perception - 1st year BSc, 2011-12

 - Research methods and statistics - 2nd year BSc, 2008-2012